Our South Brisbane location has moved. We are now located at 87 Ipswich Rd, Woolloongabba QLD 4102

 Extensive training & experience

 Dr Ryan has completed advanced surgical training at world-renowned hospitals all over the world and has trained under highly respected eye surgeons.
-He brings this knowledge and expertise with him when designing a patient's treatment plan and undertaking treatment
+He brings this knowledge and expertise with him when designing a patient's treatment plan and undertaking treatment.

 Corneal condition expert